gabrielcc2/TestsForScanVariantsWithLMS/README.md

 Optional work for deployment:
 - Embed generator in cleaner function, taking input from console, so as to be usable by an existing system.
 - Design and apply a clear scheme for naming the generated codes according to variants used, or to other requirements from existing system.
-- Create copies of this that generate code for vectors of ints and other types of data (so far only float is supported).
+- Extend this to generate code for vectors of ints and other types of data (so far only float is supported).
 - ...

+Ideas for Future Work:
+- Consider alternatives for generating the parallel code, such as using the Delite framework (http://stanford-ppl.github.io/Delite/).